DORKAG Help

 4. Specify the name for your pull request in the Title field, and, optionally, provide a description of the changes to be applied through your request.

-5. Optionally, add reviewers, assign your pull request to someone or add a label to your pull request.
+5. Optionally, add reviewers, assign your pull request to someone, add a label to your pull request or associate a work item with your pull request.

 6. Click Create Pull Request.